-This Bengali Rasagulla Recipe is easy and simple.
-Today, let us learn how to make this best spongy rasgulla at home using paneer or store-bought ricotta cheese in the pressure cooker or in the Instant-pot.
+Today, let us learn how to make this best spongy rasgulla at home using store-bought ricotta cheese in the pressure cooker or in the Instant-pot.

-Would you believe me this easy rasgulla recipe needs just 2 ingredients, milk, and sugar?
+Would you believe me this easy rasgulla recipe needs just 2 ingredients, ricotta cheese, and sugar?
 Yes, it is true, this easy Indian dessert with just two simple ingredients and with simple prepping work.

-As the preparation of rasagulla involves less time, this turns out to be great potluck recipe that can satisfy adults to toddlers.
+As the preparation of rasgulla with ricotta cheese requires less time, this turns out to be a great potluck recipe that can satisfy everyone.

 Following the procedures and the tips assure the best results all the time and every time.
 Furthermore, with the same kind of procedures, Sandesh, another finger-licking dessert can be prepared.